Villains (film)

-Villains is a 2019 American black comedy horror film written and directed by Dan Berk and Robert Olsen.
+Villains is a 2019 American dark comedy horror film written and directed by Dan Berk and Robert Olsen.
 It stars Bill Skarsgård, Maika Monroe, Blake Baumgartner, Jeffrey Donovan, and Kyra Sedgwick.

 The film had its world premiere at South by Southwest on March 9, 2019.
 It was released in the United States on September 20, 2019, by Gunpowder & Sky.

 Plot

 Lovers Mickey and Jules clumsily rob a gas station and take off, celebrating their last score before moving to Florida.
 While driving through the woods, their car runs out of gas.
 The couple discover a large, isolated house, with no sign of the owners.
 Seeing a vehicle in the garage, they break down the front door to look for a gas can.
 In the basement they discover a young girl, dirty and mute, chained to a column.

 Returning upstairs to find a way to release the girl, the two meet the surprised homeowners George, Gloria, and their infant son Ethan.
 George and Gloria calmly offer money, but Jules is adamant to know why the little girl is downstairs.
 George explains that their "Sweetiepie" is down there for discipline.
 Mickey threatens them with his gun, but George convinces them to sit down and talk.
 George calmly tells the couple to take their vehicle and leave.
 Mickey rejects their offer and backs up Jules' demand to free the girl.

 After George unlocks Sweetiepie's chain, Mickey tries to coax her to come forward, but she bites his hand.
 George knocks him unconscious, and Gloria restrains Jules.
 Mickey wakes up tied to a bed, where Gloria attempts to seduce him, becoming upset when she does not arouse him.
 The next time Gloria visits him, Mickey apologises, seduces her, convinces her to uncuff him, and then pushes her away and escapes.
 However, George shoots him in the leg and ties him up in the basement with Jules.
 Mickey uses Jules' tongue ring to pick her handcuff.
 However, Jules breaks her ring trying to pick Mickey's handcuff.
 She climbs up the laundry chute to escape the basement.